 As a fiduciary of the corporation, the director owes his primary loyalty to the corporation and its stockholders, as do the officers and majority shareholders.
 This responsibility is called the duty of loyalty14.
-When there is a conflict between a director's personal interest and the interest of the corporation, he is legally bound to put the corporation's interest above his own.
-This duty was mentioned in Exercise 3 of Section 27.2 "Rights of Shareholders" when Ted usurped a corporate opportunity and will be discussed later in this section.
+When there is a conflict between a director's personal interest and the interest of the corporation, he is legally bound

+14. Fiduciary obligation requiring loyalty of directors and officers to the corporation and its shareholders. to put the corporation's interest above his own.
+This duty was mentioned in Exercise 3 of Section 32.2 "Rights of Shareholders" when Ted usurped a corporate opportunity and will be discussed later in this section.